robfatland/nexus/data/api.md

     - Narrative: How the pre-publish localhost tests work
     - Narrative: Of issue X below
     - Narrative: Why an environment is necessary for the three APIs
+    - Under *Build the NoSQL database* I had an extended comment to address on the tutorial sequence
+        - > `apt install` of `pip` and `venv` was done for the Function App in advance... why no environment creation prior?
+Nothing on `PATH`.
+Closed the VSCode session to start clean... but as I already ran it there is nothing to be done in `sudo apt install -y` for `python` and `venv`.
+Ok... and `pip3 install -r requirements.txt` takes some time but is also ok.
+Go back through this from scratch maybe?
 - GOOD IDEA NOT ESSENTIAL SECTION
     - `sensor` API degeneracy `id` and `Timestamp`; and how does remove item work?
     - don't need 18 digit precision